shrekshao/MoveWebGL1EngineToWebGL2/Move-a-WebGL-1-Engine-To-WebGL-2-Blog-2.md

 |`compressedTexSubImage2D`|`compressedTexSubImage3D`|
 |`texStorage2D`|`texStorage3D`|

-There are certain things that do not match exactly.
+There are certain elements that do not match exactly.
-For example, since we have one more dimension we will have `depth`, `zoffset`, `TEXTURE_WRAP_T` for 3D texture.
-Also, the internal formate, format, and type combination is not 100% matched.
+For example, since we have one more dimension, we will have `depth`, `zoffset`, and `TEXTURE_WRAP_T` for 3D textures.
+Also, the internal format and type combinations are not 100% matched.

-In addition, the sampler in shaders is now `sampler3D` instead of `sampler2D`.
+The sampler used in shaders is `sampler3D` instead of `sampler2D`.

 Here's an example setup:

 ```javascript